marvin-hansen/rust-book/README.md

 # reliable-rust-book
-Source code for the upcoming book Reliable Rust
+Source code for the upcoming book Productive Rust